Demystifying When Pruning Works via Representation Hierarchies: Abstract

 \section{Abstract}

 Network pruning, which removes less important parameters or architectures, is often expected to improve efficiency while preserving performance.
 However, this expectation does not consistently hold across language tasks: pruned models can perform well on non-generative tasks but frequently fail in generative settings.
 To demystify how such discrepancies arise under pruning, we analyze network pruning from a representation-hierarchy perspective, decomposing the internal computation of language models into three sequential spaces: \textit{embedding} (hidden representations), \textit{logit} (pre-softmax outputs), and \textit{probability} (post-softmax distributions).
 While representations in the embedding and logit spaces are largely robust to pruning-induced perturbations, the subsequent nonlinear transformation from logits to the probability space amplifies such deviations, whose persistence across time steps leads to substantial degradation during generation.
-By contrast, the stability of the categorical-token probability subspace, together with the robustness of the embedding space, supports the effectiveness of pruning for non-generative tasks such as retrieval and multiple-choice selection.
-Our representation-level analysis disentangles the effects of pruning across tasks and offers practical guidance on its effective application.
-The code is available at \url{https://github.com/CASE-Lab-UMD/Pruning-on-Representations}.
+By contrast, the stability of the categorical-token probability subspace, together with the robustness of the embedding space, supports the effectiveness of pruning for non-generative tasks such as retrieval and multiple-choice classification.
+Our representation-level analysis disentangles the effects of pruning across tasks and offers practical guidance for applying pruning effectively.
+The code is available in the \href{https://github.com/CASE-Lab-UMD/Pruning-on-Representations}{project repository}.